Have you ever wondered why swimwear is so expensive? Not simply for the subject matter. These suits require a great deal of design and engineering.

 2. Every stitch matters

-“Bring a friend to the dressing room and have that friend photograph you front and back, including as you move, to see if you're getting the coverage you want,” she said.
+Bring a friend to the dressing room, she advised, and ask them to take pictures of you from all angles, even while you move, to see if you're getting the coverage you desire.

 3. Brand Names Alone Can Drive Up Price

 Unsurprisingly, there are times when a swimsuit's brand name is to blame for a price increase.

 According to Bishop, "some brands are using a low volume, high profit business strategy, which requires them to make a higher profit per unit because they're selling fewer units.
 "That could be a purposeful branding move to be seen as more opulent."